-Some bacterial infections are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+Some bacterial infections are opportunistic infections (OIs) of HIV.
+An OI is anthat occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of ciprofloxacin to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of ciprofloxacin in people with HIV to: